Mesothelioma Symptoms

 Testicular mesothelioma cancer develops in the lining of the testes known as the tunica vaginalis.

-Symptoms of testicular mesothelioma can include:
+Symptoms of testicular mesothelioma include:

 • Discomfort or pain around the scrotum